BitAndBlack/typorules/docs/rules.md

 There are 2 possibilities to customize this rule:

--   Define the search pattern.
+-   Defines the search pattern.
+Needs to be a valid regex, for example `/\s+/u`.

     ```php
     $customRule->setSearchPattern($searchPattern);
     ```

--   Define the replacement pattern.
+-   Defines the replacement pattern, for example `\s`.

     ```php
     $customRule->setReplacePattern($replacePattern);